TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/visual-basic/index.md

 [Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

+- rzuckerm
 - Thomas Braccia

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 19:15:54.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2023 12:29:09.
 The solution was first committed on Oct 01 2020 18:54:14.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution